Limit shapes for the asymmetric five vertex model: Bethe Ansatz equations

-The fact that all eigenvectors of $T_n$ have this form is discussed in Section \ref{sec:complete} below.
-We are only concerned in this paper with the maximal eigenvalue; other eigenvalues are important when discussing correlations and fluctuations.
+It is an interesting and difficult problem to show that all eigenvectors of $T_n$ have this form.
+However we are only concerned in this paper with the maximal eigenvalue; Section \ref{perron} below completes the proof that the above is a correct expression for the leading eigenvalue.